ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 **NOTE**: Requires terraform 0.13 or later.

 **Change History:**
+  - 5/07/2021:
+      - Fixed issue with Edge Gateway Network selection in new Data centers.
+This fix requires 2 new variables to be added to your `terraform.tfvars` file.
+The 2 variables are `user_service_network_name` and `user_tenant_external_network_name`.
+See configuration info below for details.
   - 4/17/2021:
     - Updated terraform code to fix errors caused by deprecated functions in terraform .15
     - Fixed bug in Airgapped install where additionalTrustBundle cert was not copied into install-config.yaml